PelleLille/hsl-docs/literals.rst

 Named function pointers
 ^^^^^^^^^^^^^^^^^^^^^^^

 A named function pointer is a reference to a named function.
-It can reference both a builtin :doc:`function <functions>` or a user-defined :ref:`function <user_function>`.
+It can reference both a :doc:`builtin function <functions>` or a :ref:`user-defined function <user_function>`.
 Prepending the function name with the :ref:`builtin_keyword` keyword works as expected.

 .. code-block:: hsl